xplosionmind/tommi.space/content/notes/public/TMI.md

 During a wonderful chill evening at Zattere with my friends, I met Simone, the flatmate of my friend and fellow PISEr Chiara.
 He introduced me to a three letters acronym which I decided to make **my** acronym since the very moment I heard it for the first time: <mark><abbr title='Too Much Information'><strong>TMI</strong></abbr></mark>, which stands for *Too Much Information*.

-TMI is the pure essence of Tomminess, both because of its meaning, which is the constant mood of my life, and because its letters closely resemble my name.
+TMI is the pure essence of [[Tomminess]], both because of its meaning, which is the constant mood of my life, and because its letters closely resemble my name.
 Furthermore, it is short and it makes it [a perfect domain name](https://shop.gandi.net/en/domain/suggest?search=tmi 'Search tmi.\* domains on Gandi') to keep in consideration for the future.

 I will forever be grateful to Simone for making me discover such a wonderful acronym which I will use more and more in the future.